wumaxd/golang-presentation/exercises/helloWorldAPI/README.md

 ## Run locally

-To run the program for testing use `go run main.go`.
+To run the program for testing use `go run ./cmd/api/main.go`.

-To create a native executable run `go build` and then execute the program `./helloWorldAPI`.
+To create a native executable run `go build ./...` and then execute the program `./api`.

 ## Build container image